By Sally Rooney, A modern will-they-or-won't-they romance

 Connell is now the editor of the college literary magazine.
 Marianne and Connell are now a couple.
 Connell finds out he got into the MFA program at Cornell.
-Marianne wonders if he's going to be with Sadie, a friend of his, and he says no. He reassures Marianne that he loves her.
+It's good news, but means he needs to leave.
+Marianne wonders if he's going to be with Sadie, a friend of his who will also be there, and he says no. He reassures Marianne that he loves her.

 At the end she encourages him to go.
 She knows she'll wait for him, and that even if they don't end up together, he helped her to feel worthy so she'll be okay.See Normal People on Amazon.